ubergoonz/docs-blog/docs/index.md

 ![Home cow](assets/images/favicon-32x32.png)

+Hello!!!!

 Welcome to {{ config.site_name }}

 > {{ config.site_description }}

 <marquee behavior="scroll" direction="left" style="color: red; font-size: 1.5em;">
-  🚧 This site is under construction! 🚧
+  🚧 This site is still under construction! 🚧
 </marquee>

-Hello!!!!

-This site is under construction
+This site is currently under construction.
+We are working hard to bring you a great experience, so please check back later for updates.

+In the meantime, feel free to explore the existing content and resources available on this site.

 ![Under Construction](https://media.giphy.com/media/3o7abKhOpu0NwenH3O/giphy.gif)